 These are not the only sites you can visit to buy books online, do a quick search and you’ll probably find hundreds.

 Buy from book sales, they are all over the place.
-Used book stores, indie book stores, garage sales, flea markets.
-Books can be found ALL over the place, it just takes a bit of an effort to look for them.
+Used book stores, indie book stores, garage sales, flea markets are a few examples.

 - Audible– I tend to not listen to audio books BUT I know that when you sign up for this website you can try it free AND get a free audio book!

 - elibrary – like Overdrive

 - Little Free Library

 Free options to read a book, and the author has at least received money, yet again, from someone initially buying the book.
 If there isn’t a library near you, there are apps like overdrive that allow you to borrow books from libraries!
 I’m not sure if this is used often, but my library partners with other libraries in the area to let readers borrow ebooks.
 Look up apps like overdrive, apps that will let you borrow LEGAL versions of books LEGALLY.
 I’m sure you’ll find some.

 Little Free Library is a great way of finding books, and they are all over the place.
 You can drop off a book and take a book, it’s that simple.
 Plus, it’s legal :).